feathersjs/feathers/index.md

         return callback(new Error('User password does not match'));
       }

-      // If we got to here, we call the callback
-      // With the user information
-      return callback(null, user);
+      // If we got to here, we call the callback with the user information return callback(null, user);
     });
   },